 You now have a reasonably good polar alignment even during daylight.
 If needed, you can refine your alignment using a drift alignment procedure.
-If you have a German Equatorial Mount the procedure is similar, except that you will need to set and lock your mount Right Ascension and Declination adjustments so that your telescope mounting plate face points towards the celestial pole.
+If you have a German Equatorial Mount you may be able to come up with a similar procedure that keeps the phone oriented so that you can see it while making adjustments.
+You will need to set and lock your mount Right Ascension and Declination adjustments on a GEM so that you have a flat surface that is perpendicular to the mounts polar axis.

 With any compass based alignment - fences, decking, or other near by objects with lots of iron in them may interfere with a good alignment by distorting the earth's magnetic field.
 Over the years I've gotten good results with both a compass and level and with my iPhones.
 Almost all of my solar system images are made after just a blind alignment.
 I only do a drift align for long exposure DSOs or if I have a problem keeping my subject framed over a typical 3 minute run of short exposures.